jroehl/estate-portal-aggregator/README.md

 ## Usage as a module

+Following functions are exported:

+- fetchEstateImmobilienscout24
+- fetchEstatesImmobilienscout24
+- fetchEstateFlowFactV1
+- fetchEstatesFlowFactV1
+- fetchEstateFlowFactV2
+- fetchEstatesFlowFactV2
+- generateDictionaryCommonProperties
+- generateDictionaryImmobilienscout24
+- generateDictionaryFlowFactV1
+- generateDictionaryFlowFactV2

 ### Immobilienscout24

-Have a look at [fetch-estate.ts](src/commands/immobilienscout24_commands/fetch-estate.ts) and [fetch-estates.ts](src/commands/immobilienscout24_commands/fetch-estates.ts) to get an idea how to use the classes
+Have a look at [fetch-estate.ts](src/commands/immobilienscout24_commands/fetch-estate.ts) and [fetch-estates.ts](src/commands/immobilienscout24_commands/fetch-estates.ts) to get an idea how to use the classes and functions

 ### FlowFact

-Have a look at [fetch-estate.ts](src/commands/flowfact_commands/fetch-estate.ts) and [fetch-estates.ts](src/commands/flowfact_commands/fetch-estates.ts) to get an idea how to use the classes
+Have a look at [fetch-estate.ts](src/commands/flowfact_commands/fetch-estate.ts) and [fetch-estates.ts](src/commands/flowfact_commands/fetch-estates.ts) to get an idea how to use the classes and functions

 ## TODO